epilekt/PantheonOfDoom/README.md

 <h3 align="center">💀 My vision of an RPG in Minecraft 💀</h3>

-❔ The mod is created with the goal of adding RPG mechanics to the game.
+❔ The mod is created with the goal of adding **RPG mechanics** to the game.
 What I mean by this is:

-🔵 Passive/active skill tree ✨
+- 🔵 Passive/active skill tree ✨
-🔵 RPG classes, combat/craft 🔨
+- 🔵 RPG classes, combat/craft 🔨
-🔵 Weapons, armor, magic 🏹
+- 🔵 Weapons, armor, magic 🏹
-🔵 Mobs and bosses 🎃
+- 🔵 Mobs and bosses 🎃
-🔵 New structures and buildings 🧱
+- 🔵 New structures and buildings 🧱

-🔮So far, no one has created a modification that turns Minecraft into an RPG, except for Robert Skalko, the creator of Mine and Slash.
+🔮So far, no one has created a modification that turns Minecraft into an RPG, except for RobertSkalko, the creator of Mine and Slash _(https://github.com/RobertSkalko/Mine-And-Slash-Rework)_.
 But he was inspired by the game Diablo, if I'm not mistaken.
-My inspirations are the game The Witcher 3 and the Elder Scrolls series of games.
-I also drew inspiration from the manga Berserk.
+My inspirations are the game **The Witcher 3** and **The Elder Scrolls** series of games.
+I also drew inspiration from the manga **Berserk**.

 😲 I will strive to create my own lore for my mod and exclude vanilla mechanics as much as possible, as I consider them a little childish and too simple.